pnp/blog/CONTRIBUTING.md

 * Navigate to a directory where you want to clone the repository
 * Type `git clone <COPIED URL HERE>`

+8. Create a new branch

+`git checkout -b myBlogPost`

+(the main branch is protected.)

-7. Write your blog post
+9. Write your blog post

 * type `code .` in VSCode terminal (yes, there is a space (` `) between `code` and the `.`) to open your project in a new VS Code instance
 * in the **content/post** folder, create your own folder (you may use the title of your post as the name of the folder, use `-` instead of ` `)